When dropshipping, most people advertise their stores on platforms like Facebook and Instagram.

 Once immersed in Pinterest, people are drawn deeper and deeper into the world of fascinating photography, leading to even more ideas and inspiration.

-At the end of 2019, Pinterest reported having more than 320 million active monthly users.
+At the start of 2022, Pinterest had 433 million active monthly users worldwide:

-While Pinterest is growing very fast, it still doesn’t come close to the number of monthly users of Facebook or Instagram.
+Pinterest is growing fast, but you should also keep in mind it doesn’t come close to the number of monthly users on Facebook or Instagram.

-This is why it is important to take a look at what audience Pinterest has, and therefore which dropshipping niches will work the best to advertise your dropshipping store with Pinterest!
+This is why it is important to look at the audience on Pinterest.
+That way, you can analyze which dropshipping niches will work best to advertise your dropshipping store on Pinterest!

 What niches are best for Pinterest?

-Before discussing what niches work the best with Pinterest, we will take a look at exactly what kind of people use Pinterest.
+Before discussing what niches work the best with Pinterest, let’s check what kind of people use Pinterest.

 This is the same group that makes 80% of buying decisions for US households.
 They use Pinterest to absorb ideas from others, visualize their future, and potentially make a purchase to realize that future!